HubSpot vs. Yesware

 In a Fortune 500 competitive RFP analyzing 25 million contacts across vendors, the independent consultant concluded that "no other competitor came even close."

-But ZoomInfo's advantage goes beyond the database.
-The GTM Context Graph, processing 1.5B + data points daily, unifies ZoomInfo's third-party data with a customer's CRM records, conversation intelligence, and behavioral signals.
+The GTM Context Graph, processing 1.5B+ data points daily, unifies ZoomInfo's third-party data with a customer's CRM records, conversation intelligence, and behavioral signals.
 The result is an intelligence layer that captures not just what happened in a deal, but why.
+A CRM records that a deal moved to the next stage.
+ZoomInfo's intelligence layer identifies that the CFO joining the last call, combined with ROI-focused questions, matches the pattern behind closed-won deals in your segment.

 For HubSpot users, ZoomInfo is a direct integration.
 ZoomInfo data flows into HubSpot's CRM, enriching contact and company records with verified information, intent signals, and company intelligence.
 This means HubSpot's automation, sequences, and reporting all run on cleaner, more complete data.
 The integration turns HubSpot from a well-organized empty database into a data-powered GTM engine.